ivanmateus/logic-circuit/README.md

-# logic-circuit
+# Logic circuits
-Implementing logic circuits using binary trees
+Implementing logic circuits using binary trees in C

+# How to run